Local fighters take home medals in Legion tournament

 Organizers from Legion Combat Sports were happy with the way the event turned out.

-“I think it was a great turnout, the crowd was awesome, the competitors did great," Legion Combat Sports owner Brad Garrick said.
-"All around a great day."
+“I think it was a great turnout, the crowd was awesome and the competitors did great,” Legion Combat Sports owner Brad Garrick said.
+“All around a great day.”

 The day started with lower age, weight and belt level brackets.
 The 7- to 10-year-old, 70-90-pound bracket was won by Kelby Camine.
 The 90-112 pound, 9- to 12-year-old bracket was won by Kylie Wilkerson.